From Gold to G-20: Flexible Currency Rates and Global Power

 The C-20 met between 1972 and 1974 to develop a new international system that would subordinate currencies to Special Drawing Rights (SDRs), a global reserve asset created in 1969.
 Although SDRs allocations provided some liquidity and supplemented member countries’ official reserves, it proved inadequate to stabilize the monetary system.
 The C-20 broke down in 1974 over concerns about countries being forced to inflate their currencies to buy up excessive US dollars.

-Concerned was raised by the Group of Ten (G-10) that had created the infamous Interim Committee that had been responsible for the ill-fated Smithsonian Agreement in December 1971.
+Concerns were raised by the Group of Ten (G-10).
+They had created the infamous Interim Committee that had been responsible for the ill-fated Smithsonian Agreement in December 1971.
 Those accords had established a new dollar-gold standard, where the currencies of many industrialized nations were again pegged to the US dollar, but at an inflated $38 an oz.
 A crisis ensued, and the US dollar continued to drop in value.[3]

 The committee reconvened on March 25, 1973, at the White House to discuss the international monetary crisis at the invitation of US Secretary of the Treasury, George Schultz and his undersecretary Paul Volcker (later appointed as Federal Reserve Chairman).
 Their list included finance ministers from England, France, and Germany.
 Although they resolved to address the issue of destabilized currency rates, late that year, overwhelmed by the first Middle East “Oil Crisis,” the Group of Ten decided by default that exchange rates would float.[4]